Nataraja Ramakrishna: Early life

-Ramakrishna was born in Bali, Indonesia to an ethnic Indian migrant family of Telugu descent from the Indian state of Andhra Pradesh whose parents are named, Damayanti Devi who hailed from Nalgonda, and Ramamohan Rao, from East Godavari.
+Ramakrishna was born in Bali, Indonesia to an ethnic Indian migrant family of Telugu descent from the Indian state of Andhra Pradesh whose parents were Damayanti Devi who hailed from Nalgonda, and Ramamohan Rao, from East Godavari.
 His mother was a Veena exponent.
 Ramakrishna lost his mother at the age of three.
 The family later returned to India.

 From his childhood, Ramakrishna was interested in classical dance forms.
 He left his family and property for the love of art since his father did not approve of it.
 He spent his boyhood in Ramakrishna Math at Madras and Mahatma Gandhi's ashram.
 His elder brother Shyama Sundar was his mentor.
 During his childhood he came in touch with gurus like Meenakshi Sundaram Pillai, Vedantam Laxminarayana Sastry, Naidupeta Rajamma, Pendyala Satyabhama and Jampa Muthyam under whom he learnt various forms of art.
 His first dance teacher was Sukhdev Kartak in Nagpur.